Salvatore Ferragamo (company): Creative directors

+Advertising

+For its advertising campaigns, Salvatore Ferragamo has been working with photographers including David Sims (2013), Craig McDean (2016), Peter Lindbergh (2017), Walter Pfeiffer (2017), Luca Guadagnino (2020), Rafael Pavarotti (2023) and Tyler Mitchell (2023).

+Notable clients

 Salvatore worked with film stars and celebrities from his earliest days in Hollywood.
 Clients over the years included Audrey Hepburn, Sophia Loren, and Greta Garbo, as well as Andy Warhol, Seulgi, Grace Mugabe, Princess Diana, and Namal Rajapaksha.
-The company made handbags for Margaret Thatcher and boots for Jigme Khesar Namgyal Wangchuck during his coronation on November 6, 2008, in Thimpu, Bhutan.
+The company made handbags for Margaret Thatcher and boots for Jigme Khesar Namgyal Wangchuck during his coronation on November 6, 2008, in Thimphu, Bhutan.